Ghosts in the Margins

 But the truth runs much deeper than that.

-Ever since I was a child, I’ve had recurring encounters with the supernatural.
-I don’t mean movies or books, but real moments that would chill you to the bone.
-The kind that leave the room too quiet… or not quiet enough.
+Ever since I was a child, I’ve had recurring encounters with the supernatural—real experiences that would chill you to the bone.

-Too many times, I’ve heard my name whispered from the shadows.
-Too many times, I’ve felt a feather-soft touch from the other side.
-This has always been normal for me, but it’s not something you ever truly get used to… The watchers and talkers, the wanderers and the anchored, the strangers and the familiar—all reaching for those who will listen to them, all with something to say, or something to show you.
+All my life, I’ve heard my name whispered from the shadows, or felt a feather-soft touch from the other side.
+The watchers and talkers, the wanderers and the anchored, the strangers and the familiar—all reaching for someone who will listen to them, share their message or heed their warnings.

 My favorite encounter has always been the one that came with solid proof and witnesses….

-The spirit of an old medicine man began visiting me regularly when I was around 19.
+The spirit of an old medicine man began visiting me regularly when I was young.
 I’d see him in the twilight shadows, or hear him in daylight, and then meet him in dreams.
 In one particular dream, he held out a ceremonial bowl and said it had belonged to me in another lifetime.
 I took it and examined the strange design: an almond-shaped eye, with a square iris and a circular pupil.
 It had two marks that crossed one side of the sclera vertically, and one that crossed the other side in the same way.
 I’d never seen anything like it.
-But from that moment on, I became obsessed—I started recreating that eye in all of my artwork.
-It resonated so deeply in my soul, an echo from the other side—and it was loud.
+I became obsessed—I started recreating that eye in all of my artwork.
+It resonated so deeply in my soul, an echo from the other side.

 My brother-in-law noticed.
 He saw this unusual design appearing repeatedly in my drawings, my paintings, my beadwork.
 Finally, he asked, “Why do you keep drawing that same weird eye over and over?”
 So, I told him about my dream.
 He laughed and called me weird.
 But I was used to that.

 About a week later, he showed up unexpectedly on my porch.
-I opened the door, assuming he was there for his brother, but he said, “No. I came to see you.”
+I opened the door, assuming he was there for his brother, but he wasn’t.
 He held out his hand and said: “I think this belongs to you.”

-That morning, while beachcombing along the bayou, he had found something more incredible than any spearhead or fossil that he’d ever found in his searching—It was a pottery shard, carved with the exact eye from my dream.
+That morning, while beach-combing along the bayou, he had found something more incredible than any spearhead or fossil that he’d ever come across in his wanderings—It was a pottery shard, carved with the exact eye from my dream.
 Every odd detail.
 Every line.
 It was MY eye.

-So, ghosts aren’t just stories, or things that go bump in the night.
+Ghosts aren’t just stories, or things that go bump in the night.
 Not for me.
 They are family.
 They are memory.
-They are grief, and love, and longing—woven into porch rails and attic beams, tucked beneath floorboards, curled around the core of my soul.
-This is me.
+They are grief and love—woven into porch rails and attic beams, tucked beneath floorboards, curled around the core of my soul.
+This is who I am and this is why I tell stories the way I do—to honor the ones who walk with us unseen and to understand them a little better.
+And sometimes… simply to make peace with the fragments of memories they’ve left me with.

 The Pottery Eye: